How to use the parenx module scripts to simplify linear network features

 ...

-4.4 What does the helper run.sh do?
+stop 0:00:19.7035124.4 What does the helper run.sh do?

-The helper script creates the enviroment and runs the skeletonize and voronoi simplification scripts with different simplification parameters, and converts the output into a sanitized GeoJSON format if ogr2ogr is installed.
+The helper script creates the environment and runs the skeletonize and voronoi simplification scripts with different simplification parameters, and converts the output into a sanitized GeoJSON format if ogr2ogr is installed.
 The path and output filename can also be specified.

 4.4.1 Set up environment